 The new world of digital-analog hybridization

-The opportunities to advance the critical and long-delayed reckoning between Americans of all races are now being moved ahead at digital speed.
+The opportunities to advance the critical and long-delayed reckoning between Americans of all races is now moving at digital speed.
 Locally, my friend Dr. Peniel Joseph, founder of the Center for the Study of Race and Democracy at the University of Texas at Austin, and author of the seminal book on civil rights history, The Sword and the Shield, will speak later this month in honor of remembering MLK at my synagogue — by Zoom of course.
 Just as he’s now speaking at countless engagements around the country every week, impossible before we all became accustomed to the technology.

 I should mention that in November, data.world announced that we will be hosting a free and open Data Resource Hub for the study of policing in America, enabling widespread access for researchers, policymakers, and the public.
 The hub combines information collected by the Policing in America Survey with existing data assets produced by federal, state, and local agencies and other non-profit initiatives.
-Microsoft, members of Congress, and many others have been eager to partner with us on this.
+Microsoft, Congressional members, and many others have been eager to partner with us on this.

 Meanwhile, the movement known as “conscious capitalism,” with roots in Austin thanks to John Mackey and which includes public benefit “B corporations” that enshrine social responsibility in corporate bylaws, has taken a huge leap forward.
-Professor Ann Florini of Thunderbird School of Global Management and I have even called for Facebook to become a B corporation in the face of endless criticism of its practices.
+Ann Florini and I have even called for Facebook to become a B corporation in the face of endless criticism of its practices.
 And elite groups such as the World Economic Forum in Switzerland have called for the nurturing of a “Fourth Sector” to similarly blend the social goals of non-profit philanthropy with those of for-profit business and investment models.

 And lastly, unfolding before our eyes, is the phenomenon of Austin and Texas overall winning on both the interstate net immigration front as well as the tech business front.
 But it’s so much more than just Silicon Valley tech titans like Elon Musk moving operations and headquarters to Austin, or the criticism that unbridled growth will drive gentrification and burden schools and transit.
 And it’s much more than engineers and software developers trading in tiny condos in Menlo Park or Seattle for suburban McMansions to work from Austin in larger, remotely distributed teams.
 Though that is part of it.